 King's College is comprised of caring students, faculty, and staff who actively collaborate with the wider community.
 The Shoval Center encourages this engagement by promoting ongoing volunteer work, service learning, and social justice programs.
 King's community members who wish to offer their services to the community may consult the Shoval Center for help with ideas, coordination, and planning.
 Likewise, the Shoval Center responds to community requests for assistance by engaging the knowledge, expertise, and resources of King's College.
 These requests may range from appeals for volunteers, to assistance for community development projects and research.
-The Shoval Center now houses all programs previously run under the name Office of Volunteer Services (OVS), and is located in the same building, the Sherrer House at 171 N. Franklin Street.
+The Shoval Center is located in the Sherrer House at 171 N. Franklin Street.